Turks in the Netherlands: Turkish migration from the Republic of Turkey

 Most Turks came to the Netherlands in order to work and save enough money to build a house, expand the family business or start their own business in Turkey.
 Thus, the decision to emigrate was made primarily for economic reasons.
-Most of the labour migrants did not come from the lowest strata of the Turkish population, nor did emigration begin in the least developed parts of Turkey, but in the big cities such as Istanbul, Ankara and Izmir.
+Most of the labour migrants did not come from the lowest strata of the Turkish population, nor did emigration begin in the least developed parts of Turkey, but in the big cities such as Istanbul, Ankara and İzmir.
 Only later did less urbanised areas become involved with the immigration process.
 Ultimately, the largest numbers of Turks did come from these areas.
 Most Turks in the Netherlands come from villages and provincial cities in the middle of the country and on the coast of the Black Sea.

 At the end of 1973, the labour recruitment was nearly brought to a halt, and the Turks were no longer admitted to the Netherlands as labour migrants.
 Turkish immigration, however, continued practically unabatedly through the process of family reunification.
 Even more Turkish men began to bring their families to the Netherlands in the 1970s.
 In the first half of the 1980s, the Turkish net immigration began to decrease, but, in 1985, it began to rise again.
 Most of them had a bride or bridegroom come over from their native land.
-This marriage immigration still continues, though net immigration has again decreased in the 1990s.
+Marriage immigration continued into the early twenty-first century, though net immigration again decreased in the 1990s.
+In 2004, stricter laws largely ended marriage immigration, causing in some years net emigration.
+After 2016, political persecution lead to an influx of Turkish asylum seekers.